prknezek/ChoreDash/README.md

 ### intro.py
 The intro.py file is responsible for playing the intro at the beginning of the game.
 ### pause.py and ending.py
 These two files are responsible for the pause and end screen games, and allow for retrying the game.
-This is done by running the __init__ function in main again, re-initializing everything.
+Retrying is done by running the __init__ function in main again, re-initializing everything.
+The final score is calculated in ending.py and displayed to the player.
 ### level.py
 The level.py file controls the map and the various sprites in the game.
 By far the longest and most complicated file.
 ### sprites.py